shubhambargal2002/Login2Xplore-Micro-Project/README.md

 # Student Enrollment Form
 ## Description
 This is a web based html form for Student Enrollment using JsonPowerDB as Database.
-JsonPowerDB is used to perform CURD operation
+JsonPowerDB is used to save Student Enrollment web form data and to perform CURD operation

 # Benefits of using JsonPowerDB